Arcitectus/Sanderling/Readme.md

 ## Need Help?

-Got a question or need help with the development of your bot?
-Leave a message at [http://forum.botengine.org/c/botting/eve-online](http://forum.botengine.org/c/botting/eve-online).
+Do you have a question or need help with the development of your bot?
+Get in contact with other developers on the [BotEngine Forum](https://forum.botengine.org).

 ## Information For Developers